Housing - Łukasz Stanek - Gift, Credit, Barter: Architectural Mobilities in Global Socialism

 Weak Actors

-The mapping of housing projects delivered within the petrobarter system by state-socialist design institutes and contractors reveals a geography that transgressed the dichotomies of the Cold War.
-Some of their major destinations, including Iraq under the Baath Party, Syria under Hafez al-Assad, Libya under Gaddafi, and Algeria under Boumédienne, were nominally socialist countries or countries governed by socialist parties.
+The mapping of housing projects delivered within the petrobarter system by state-socialist design institutes and contractors reveals a geography that transgresses the dichotomies of the Cold War.
+Some of the major destinations, including Iraq under the Baath Party, Syria under Hafez al-Assad, Libya under Muammar Gaddafi, and Algeria under Houari Boumédienne, were nominally socialist countries or countries governed by socialist parties.
 But they guarded their political, economic, and military independence from the Soviets, and sometimes preferred working with smaller Eastern European socialist states.
 Enterprises and individuals from Soviet satellites were also invited by African and Asian governments without any socialist sympathies, including Nigeria and the monarchies of the Middle East, notably Kuwait and the United Arab Emirates.
 Rather than pursuing a socialist development path, these governments commissioned Eastern European architects and companies in order to offset the dominance of Western firms, to encourage competition between foreign enterprises on their markets, to fast-track the development of their construction industries, and to alleviate the shortage of qualified workforce.

 Henryk Roller and his Syrian collaborators at the Urban Planning Office of the Municipality of Aleppo, Syria.
 Roller was employed at the Office from 1969 to 1977.
 Private archive, Warsaw.

 With this shift in geographies and motivations, the parameters of housing commissions shifted too.
 The trajectory of Hungarian architect Charles Polónyi is instructive in this respect.
 Polónyi’s first foreign deployment was in Ghana under Kwame Nkrumah.
 Yet in contrast to the Soviet designers of the mikroraiony in Ghana, who were sending blueprints from Moscow, Polónyi was among a large group of Bulgarian, Polish, and Yugoslav architects who were employed by Ghanaian design institutes, contractors, ministries, and universities.
 During his stay in the country he designed a range of housing projects, from individual bungalows for the new elite to a housing estate in central Accra, as well as rural resettlement projects.
-During his next deployment in the region, in Nigeria, he advanced this work.
+During his next deployment to the region, in Nigeria, he advanced this work.
 In the city of Calabar, for instance, his team planned a settlement system differentiated according to a dynamic continuum of conditions ranging from rural to urban.
 In this plan, housing was designed not just as a means of welfare provision, but also as a stimulus for the construction industry, and an opportunity for training and employment.

 Flagstaff House housing project, Accra, 1964.
 Ghana National Construction Corporation, Vic Adegbite (chief architect), Charles Polónyi (project architect).
 Photo by Ł. Stanek, 2012.
 First published in: Stanek, Architecture in Global Socialism.